ilikui/NotesBook/content/Archive/Read/configuration.md

 You can see a list of all plugins and their configuration options [[tags/Project|here]].

-If you'd like to make your own plugins, see the [[making plugins|making custom plugins]] guide.
+If you'd like to make your own plugins, see the [[应用领域|making custom plugins]] guide.

 ## Fonts